beng2004/FullStackDatabaseWebsite/README.md

 ## Instructions

 1. Execute the `schema.sql` file in your PostgreSQL database to create the necessary tables and schema.
-2. Import data from CSV files into the respective tables using the provided `\copy` commands.
+2. Properly name your csvs and they will be auto imported into our schema.
 3. Execute the provided SQL queries to transform data and perform analysis as needed.
+4. Front end coming soon!

 ## Contributors

-- John DeGood
+- Zack O'Rourke
   - Email: degoodj@tcnj.edu
+  - April 2024
+- Ben Guerrieri
+  - Email: guerrib2@tcnj.edu
-  - March 2024
+  - April 2024

 ## License

 This project is licensed under the [MIT License](LICENSE).